CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## How do I send checks?
 Just play the game!
 Basically anything you do will give you points that contribute to getting checks, with the number of points scaling as your run progresses and you receive more items.
+You can check various score related stats by typing `/score` into the client.

 There are also checks locked behind the safehouse, with **138** on 6 heist mode or **92** on 4 heist mode.
 The coins needed to unlock these are multiworld items.
 To move on to the next tier you